cryptic-resolver/cr.rb/README.md

 rather than

-1. record the use of a command, for this you can refer to tldr, cheat and so on.
+1. record the use of a command, for this you can refer to [tldr], [cheat] and so on.

 <br>